The Fourier transform for triples of quadratic spaces: Introduction

 \end{thm} Here $\widehat{\Phi}$ denotes the Fourier transform of $\Phi$ normalized as in \eqref{2dFT}, and $(\A_F^\times)^1<\A_F^\times$ is the subgroup of ideles of norm $1$.
 When we speak of \textbf{boundary terms} in the paper, we mean the summands in Theorem \ref{thm:main:intro} involving $I_0$ and $I_i$.
+The proof of Theorem \ref{thm:main:intro} is a refinement of the proof of the main theorem of \cite{Getz:Liu:Triple}.
+Briefly, one substitutes a triple of $\Theta$-functions into the integral representation of the triple product $L$-function due to Garrett \cite{GarrettTripleAnnals}.
+We make use of the adelic reformulation of Piatetski-Shapiro and Rallis \cite{PSRallisTriple}.
+The boundary terms correspond to the $\SL_2^3$-orbits in $X^\circ$ that are not open.
+In \cite{Getz:Liu:Triple} assumptions were made to eliminate these terms.
+At the suggestion of the referee, we point out that Theorem \ref{thm:main:intro} implies that the same formula is valid if $f$ is replaced by a $\CC$-linear combination of functions $f$ satisfying conditions \eqref{cptsupport0} and \eqref{awayfromVcirc0}; in particular, one can allow the places $v_1,v_2$ to vary.

 Of course it would be desirable to remove assumptions \eqref{cptsupport0} and \eqref{awayfromVcirc0}.
-It seems likely that \eqref{cptsupport0} could be removed if one had a better understanding of the boundary terms in the summation formula for $X$ obtained in \cite{Getz:Liu:BK}.
-In particular, it would be desirable to obtain a suitable geometric interpretation of these terms.
-Perhaps \eqref{awayfromVcirc0} could be removed by applying an argument using Arthur truncation as in \cite{Getz:Quadrics}.
+To obtain an identity without these assumptions will require the addition of boundary terms on both sides of the formula.
+Thus the statement of the Poisson summation formula for general test functions will be more intricate.

+The proof would also be far more technical as we now explain.
+There is no assumption on support in the main theorem of \cite{Getz:Liu:BK}, but the boundary terms (i.e. those not given by the evaluation of a Schwartz function on a point of $X^\circ(F)$) are given in terms of residues of Eisenstein series.
+It seems wise to wait until there is an explicit geometric understanding of these terms before attempting to remove \eqref{cptsupport0}.